 - Our favorite one-ingredient, vegan heavy cream substitute* (though it does require some advanced planning)

-- A nice flavor enhancer for your cream
+- Vanilla extract*, a nice flavor enhancer for your cream

 What is heavy cream?